ballerina-platform/module-ballerinax-sap.s4hana.inventory/README.md

 [S/4HANA](https://www.sap.com/india/products/erp/s4hana.html) is a robust enterprise resource planning (ERP) solution, designed for large-scale enterprises by SAP SE.

-This repository encompasses all Ballerina packages pertaining to the S/4HANA sourcing & inventory submodule.
+This repository encompasses all Ballerina packages pertaining to the S/4HANA inventory submodule.
 Notably:

 ## Issues and projects